Identifying optimal cycles in quantum thermal machines with reinforcement-learning: Discussion

-We introduced a general framework based on Reinforcement Learning to discover thermodynamic cycles that maximize the power of out-of-equilibrium quantum thermal machines.
+We introduced a general framework based on Reinforcement Learning to discover thermodynamic cycles that maximize the power of out-of-equilibrium quantum thermal machines, paving the way for a more systematic use of machine learning in the field of quantum thermodynamics.
 Using state-of-the-art machine learning techniques, we applied our method to three different paradigmatic setups.
 Our method found the optimal known solution in the benchmark system, while in the other systems it discovered new unintuitive and elaborate cycles which outperform previously proposed cycles.

 Our results show that the celebrated Otto cycle is not in general optimal for power extraction, and that carefully crafted cycles can mitigate coherence-induced power losses \cite{kosloff2002,karimi2016,brandner2017,pekola2019} without introducing additional controls as required by Shortcuts to Adiabaticity \cite{berry2009,deng2013,torrontegui2013,campo2014,cakmak2018,deng2018,funo2019,villazon2019}.
-As opposed to other optimal control techniques, such as the Pontryaghin Minimum Principle \cite{cavina2018,suri2018,menczel2019_prb}, our RL-based approach has the following advantages: it does not require any analytic calculation; it can handle both continuous and discrete controls (such as the choice of the heat bath), and it can naturally find discontinuous and irregular protocols; it can be applied ``as-is'' to arbitrarily complicated setups and it could be used to find optimal protocols also in the presence of noise in the controls.
+As opposed to other optimal control techniques, such as the Pontryaghin Minimum Principle \cite{cavina2018,suri2018,menczel2019_prb}, our RL-based approach has the following advantages: it does not require any analytic calculation; it can handle both continuous and discrete controls (such as the choice of the heat bath), and it can naturally find discontinuous and irregular protocols; it can be applied as-is to arbitrarily complicated setups and it could be used to find optimal protocols also in the presence of noise in the controls.

-To our best knowledge, this is the first application of reinforcement learning to power maximization of quantum thermal machines, paving the way for a more systematic use of machine learning in the field of quantum thermodynamics.

 Future research directions include applications to multi-particle systems, where many-body advantages might be revealed, and a systematic study of the mitigation of coherence-induced power losses.
-Interesting extensions of our framework include investigating the strong system-bath coupling regime going beyond a master equation approach \cite{gallego2014,gelbwaser2015,perarnau2018}, optimizing additional thermodynamic quantities, such as minimizing the \textit{fluctuations} in the power output, and developing of a scheme that can be applied directly to experimental setups that does not require the knowledge of the quantum state.
+Interesting extensions of our framework include investigating the strong system-bath coupling regime going beyond a master equation approach \cite{gallego2014,gelbwaser2015,perarnau2018}, optimizing additional thermodynamic quantities, such as minimizing the fluctuations in the power output, and developing of a scheme that can be applied directly to experimental setups that does not require the knowledge of the quantum state.